PEZ/rich4clojure/README.md

 ## What it is

 1. A repository that lets you learn and practice [Clojure](https://clojure.org), directly from the comfort of a Clojure REPL enhanced editor.
-(From your web browser, With zero installs, if you like.)
+(Even from your web browser, With zero installs, if you like.)
 2. A ”copy” of the now closed **4clojure.com** site.
 It served us so wonderfully well!

 _Anyway, if you have come here to practice Clojure, you are at the right place!_